Sahnasr1782/CustomerBehaviourInShopping/README.md

 * Revenue contribution by **age group, subscription status, and purchase frequency**.
 * Insights into **repeat buyers and subscription correlation**.
 * Understanding **purchase patterns by category and shipping type**.

+## **Key Takeaways**

+* Loyal and returning customers drive most revenue.
+* Discounts effectively boost purchases, especially for high-demand products.
+* Subscribers spend more and are often repeat buyers.
+* Clothing and footwear are the most profitable categories.
+* Middle-aged adults are the top revenue-generating demographic.

+## **Business Recommendations**

+* **Retention:** Offer loyalty rewards and targeted campaigns for high-value customers.
+* **Discount Strategy:** Focus discounts on popular, high-volume products.
+* **Subscriptions:** Incentivize repeat buyers to subscribe for perks and personalized offers.
+* **Product Focus:** Prioritize marketing and inventory for clothing and footwear.
+* **Engagement:** Target low-frequency buyers with tailored promotions.